Choerd/web-app-from-scratch-1920/README.md

 `https://github.com/Choerd/web-app-from-scratch-1920.git`

-Open the file in a code editor and use a live preview or host the code with Github Pages
+Open the file in a code editor and use a live preview or host the code with Github Pages and run the `index.html`

 <hr>